harbaum/galagino/hardware/assembly/README.md

 ## Wiring

-Wiring takes place in a certain order and arrangement in order to be able to place the result nicely inside the cabinet.
+Wiring takes place in a certain order and arrangement to be able to place the result nicely inside [the cabinet](../cabinet).

 ### Buttons

-First are the buttons have to be connected.
+First the buttons have to be connected.
 These need to be wired first as they are located right beside the ESP32 board and their wires would interfere with the display wiring afterwards.